 Obtained no-change letter at IRS Exam level after extensive audit regarding inversion, spin-off, and decontrol issues.

-Represented multiple taxpayers in successful Fast Track and IRS Appeals settlements in corporate audits involving multiple financial product issues involving several billion dollars in successive CAP audits.
+Represented multiple taxpayers in successful Fast Track and IRS Appeals settlements in corporate audits with multiple financial product issues involving several billion dollars in successive CAP audits.

 US Court of Appeals for the Federal Circuit